SSLcom/acme4j/src/doc/docs/example.md

 mvn exec:java -Dexec.args="example.com example.org"
 ```

 It is safe to run the example in the default configuration.
-The domains will be registered with the _Let's Encrypt staging server_ via HTTP challenges.
+The domains will be registered with the _SSL.com_ via HTTP challenges.
 The generated certificates are test certificates that are not suited for production use, as they will be rejected by all standard browsers.

 ## Invocation